 - Our management team relies on the advice of a number of organizations, including the U.S. State Department, the World Health Organization, the Center for Disease Control, the Federal Aviation Administration, and the National Transportation Safety Board, as well as an international safety and security organizations.
 If conditions exist that may hinder our ability to provide a safe program, we will alter the itinerary and redirect the program to safer regions or provide other alternatives.

 - Blood pressure cuff

-- Funds sufficient to cover one meal per day, recreation, incidentals, souvenirs and departure tax (where applicable).
+- Funds to cover one meal per day, recreation, incidentals, souvenirs and entry or departure taxes (where applicable)